nagarajbiradar18/Micro/README.md

 # Assignment

-Select any tasks and click on submit button, then click on completed task tab, you will be able to see completed task
+Select any tasks and click on submit button, then click on completed task tab, you will be able to see completed tasks

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.9.